Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Introduction

-This tells us that the $\cN^{th}$ WRT invariant is completely encoded by the set of intersection points between certain Lagrangian submanifolds in the configuration space of $n(\cN-2)+l+1$ points in the $(2n+3l+1)$-punctured disk.
+for all choices of indices $i_1,...,i_n\in \{1,...,\cN-2\}$, graded using the local system $\Phi$. \begin{rmk} In this way, we see that the WRT invariant at level $\cN$ is completely encoded by the set of intersection points between certain Lagrangian submanifolds in the configuration space of $n(\cN-2)+l+1$ points in the $(2n+3l+1)$-punctured disk.The number of particles is fixed and it is determined by the level of the invariant $\cN$, the number of components of the link $l$ and number of strands of the braid $n$. \end{rmk}